Zynga's weak pivot to mobile, loss of casual gamers turns serious

-SAN FRANCISCO (Reuters) - Zynga Inc’s inexorable decline over the past six months, capped by a sharp reduction in its 2012 outlook on Thursday, has sharpened interest in what Chief Executive Mark Pincus will do next.
+SAN FRANCISCO, Oct 6 (Reuters) - Zynga Inc’s inexorable decline over the past six months, capped by a sharp reduction in its 2012 outlook on Thursday, has sharpened interest in what Chief Executive Mark Pincus will do next.

 Wall Street’s excitement over a game publisher once counted among the stars of the new social Internet has cooled since its December initial public offering.
 On Friday, analysts slashed their price targets on a stock that dived as much as 22 percent, to $2.21 - more than three-quarters off its $10 debut.